 Amartya Sen is threatening to resign after the finance ministry raised pointed queries on the financial management of the varsity, said an Indian Express report.
 The varsity has been granted a massive Rs 2,727 crore financial support package over a period of 12 years.
 The finance ministry’s Department of Expenditure has asked the Ministry of External Affairs, the nodal ministry for the project, the reasons why government rules should not apply to the project, said the Indian Express report.

 Nalanda University has become a private estate with public money in the name of autonomy.
-Amartya has no fig leaves to the hide himself.
+Amartya has no fig leaves to hide.
 Only the media is not asking him the right questions.

 Links for details: